davidosomething/git-ink/README.md

 ## TODO

-* sync with the branch info and descriptions stored in `.git/config`.
+- sync with the branch info and descriptions stored in `.git/config`.
-* find a good way to keep the .gitbranch file distributed across multiple repo, but available to all branches
+- find a good way to keep the .gitbranch file distributed across multiple repo, but available to all branches
-* rewrite in Ruby or Python for better compatibility
+- rewrite in Ruby or Python for better compatibility
-* tests
+- tests

+## Changelog

+- 2015-10-22 - Updated screenshot

+- 2015-10-19 - Change output formatting, indent branch descriptions